marcandrysco/CSE227-Project/rep/rep.md

 # What do we call this section?
 This is the technical section.
 It goes into detail.

 All pages are deterministically generated via a seed parameter that can be passed to the page.
-The seed allows the user to reproduce crashes given a fixed seed; however, crashes due to race conditions or timing bugs are frequently not deterministic create hard to reproduce bugs.
+The seed allows the user to reproduce crashes given a fixed seed; however, crashes due to race conditions or timing bugs are frequently not deterministic, and create bugs that are difficult to reproduce.
 All references to randomly generated data refer to random generation based on this fixed seed.

 User-land crashes are detected and analyzed by running the browser under a debugger.